ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-6-2.md

-Chapter 5: Communicating with Impact: Techniques for Crafting Clear and Concise Messages
+Techniques for Crafting Clear and Concise Messages
 ========================================================================================

 Crafting clear and concise messages is essential for effective communication.
 In this chapter, we will explore some techniques that can help you achieve this goal.